openebs-archive/openebs-docs/docs/ugcstor.md

   To get the list of blockDevice CRs, use `kubectl get blockdevice -n openebs`.

-  You must enter all the blockDevice CRs manually together from the selected nodes.
+  You must enter all the unclaimed blockDevice CRs manually together from the selected nodes.

   When the `poolType` = `mirrored` , ensure the blockDevice CRs selected from each node are in even number.
 The data is striped across mirrors.
 For example, if 4x1TB blockDevice are selected on `node1`, the raw capacity of the pool instance of `cstor-disk-pool` on `node1` is 2TB.